psychok7/pinax-notifications-backends/README.rst

 Pinax Notifications Backends
 ============================

-`pinax-notifications-backends` is a Django application that implements a few backends for `pinax-notifications` (Using a more up to date pinax-notifications fork https://github.com/Ubiwhere/pinax-notifications/tree/notice_model).
+`pinax-notifications-backends` is a Django application that implements a few backends for `pinax-notifications` (Using a more up to date pinax-notifications fork https://github.com/Ubiwhere/pinax-notifications/commit/88e209d7475761cc8ce0726f571d60a74c3970de) and it is based on https://github.com/jantoniomartin/condottieri_notification.

-Currently the backends that we support are for sending SMS's (https://github.com/stefanfoulis/django-sendsms) and Push Notifications (https://github.com/jleclanche/django-push-notifications)
+Currently the backends that we support are for sending SMS's (https://github.com/stefanfoulis/django-sendsms/pull/17) and Push Notifications (https://github.com/jleclanche/django-push-notifications)

-The pinax-notifications fork that we are using stores notices in the database, using a `Notice` model, so that the user can see a list of notices (a.k.a logs).
+The app also stores notices in the database, using a `Notice` model, so that the user can see a list of notices (a.k.a logs).
 This model has been taken from the old `django-notification`.

+Apart from that we also override the pinax-notifications `send()` function so now we are able to send notices in BULK if we desire.

 Quick start
 -----------